Wainercrb/LP-Code-Challenge-Backend/README.md

 ## Code Coverage

 We are proud to achieve almost 95% code coverage in our tests, ensuring the reliability and stability of our application.

+## Solution Provided

+### Routes Created:

+- **POST /sign-in**: User can sign in to the application.
+- **POST /sign-up**: User can sign up, with a default amount set, which will be reduced for each operation.
+- **GET /profile**: Get logged user info.
+- **GET /verify-user**: Check if user is logged in with valid credentials.
+- **GET /get-logged-user-records**: Get logged user records with pagination.
+- **POST /create-records**: User can create records, fetching the operation to assign the operation_id to the record.
+- **GET /get-available-operation**: Get available operations.

+### Application Flow:

+1. **Sign In**: Users can sign in to the application.
+2. **Sign Up**: Upon sign-up, a default amount is set, which is reduced for each operation.
+3. **List**: Users can list their records, sorting in ascending and descending order based on a given column and applying match filters.
+4. **Create Record**: Users can create records, fetching the operation to assign the operation_id to the record.

 ## Issues